-Investment ideas in our R&S Fund Range are assessed against our positive environment and climate change screen, where we analyse how well a company is managing its climate-related risks.
+Investment ideas are then assessed against our positive environment and climate change screen, where we analyse how well a company is managing its climate-related risks.
 As part of this we consider the credibility of a company's transition plan, assessing their governance of climate risk, emissions reduction targets, decarbonisation goals and performance, and climate-related disclosure.
 This screen enables us to gain exposure to companies with robust transition plans and eschew investment in high emitting sectors such as automotives and aviation.

-Finally, we look at companies through a thematic lens which helps us to determine if a company is making a positive contribution to the low carbon transition.
-Through our Green Fund range, we are actively directing more capital to companies whose core business activities address environmental challenges, including climate change.
+Finally, we look at companies through a thematic lens which allows us to determine if a company is making a positive contribution to the low carbon transition.
 Themes where climate solutions may be apparent include renewable energy, water, waste, sustainable transport, green buildings, pollution prevention and energy efficiency.
 If a company makes a positive contribution to the low carbon transition it can further our conviction in a stock.
-A thematic contribution is not required for inclusion in our R&S range.

 How does this support our climate ambitions?
 EdenTree's financed emissions are highly concentrated meaning just a handful of companies have a disproportionate impact on the carbon profile of our Funds.
-Encouraging these high-impact companies to reduce their emissions is therefore an important part of decarbonising our Funds.
+Encouraging these companies to reduce their emissions is crucial to the successful decarbonisation of our Funds.
 We have created a proprietary Climate Stewardship Plan (CSP) which will allow us to track and report on the climate-related performance of these high-impact companies and conduct engagement to drive improvement.
-We can utilise the Fund to encourage investee decarbonisation and to promote the adoption of Science-Based Targets, thus progressing both our top-down and bottom-up climate targets.
+If we find that a company's emissions are increasing or decreasing at a rate inconsistent with a 1.5°C pathway, we can focus our engagement efforts on trying to change this.
+Similarly, we can use the Plan to identify the companies which have yet to set science-based targets, and subsequently centre our engagement on this area.
+The Plan therefore allows us to progress both our top-down decarbonisation and bottom-up alignment targets.